BARIUM – A HIGHLY TOXIC METAL

 B. Minimize your exposure to x-ray contrast media containing barium.
-These are mainly x-rays of the digestive tract such as the stomach, small intestines and large intestine.
+These are mainly x-rays of the digestive tract such as the stomach, small intestine and large intestine.

-C. Avoid possible occupational exposure, although this is uncommon.
+C. Avoid occupational exposure, although this is uncommon.

 2. Maintain good zinc status in the body.
 This requires a diet of all natural foods, preferably organically grown.

 Also, avoid vegetarian and vegetarian-leaning diets.
 In other words, eat animal protein every day and eat red meat, which has the most zinc, twice per week.

 Also, minimize ordinary sex with orgasm.
 Down Sex is much more healthful.